Lawmakers urged to extend school mask mandate

 Consideration of the measure comes amid a sharp rise in COVID-19 infections and hospitalizations following the holiday break, driven by highly contagious delta and omicron strains of the coronavirus.

-On Monday, the state Department of Public Health reported more than 31,184 new COVID-19 infections and 39 deaths related to the virus over the weekend -- adding to more than 1 million new virus cases reported in the past week.
+On Monday, the state Department of Public Health reported 31,184 new COVID-19 infections and 39 deaths related to the virus over the weekend.

-More than 2,221 patients were hospitalized with the virus as of Monday, including 402 being treated in intensive care units, according to the state agency.
+The state Department of Elementary and Secondary Education’s latest data shows more than 10,000 positive COVID-19 cases were reported among students and staff in public schools during the week of Dec.
+16 to 22.

-Meanwhile, a statewide masking requirement for K-12 public schools is set to expire on Jan.
+The statewide masking requirement for K-12 public schools is set to expire Jan.
 15, absent an extension by state education officials.

-Many schools are struggling to meet the state's requirements to ease the rules, which require at least 80% of students, teachers and staff to be vaccinated to lift the restrictions.
-So far, less than two dozen schools have qualified to ease the masking rules.
+Many schools are struggling to meet the requirements to ease the rules, which say at least 80% of students, teachers and staff to be vaccinated to lift the restrictions.
+Less than two dozen schools have qualified.

-The mask mandate, which was originally approved by the Board of Elementary and Secondary Education in August, was extended until Jan.
-15 for schools that can’t meet the 80% threshold.

-Education officials have acknowledged that many schools are unlikely to get to 80% threshold -- either because they haven't been able to verify that enough students have been vaccinated or because the rate of infections in surrounding communities is still too high to lift public health restrictions.

-Teachers unions say they favor keeping the masking restrictions in place and allowing districts to go back to remote learning to protect educators and students amid the latest surge of the virus.
+Teachers unions favor keeping the masking restrictions in place and have called for allowing districts to go back to remote learning amid the latest surge.

-At a Monday briefing at Salem's Saltonstall School, Baker acknowledged that schools face challenges re-opening but stressed the importance of maintaining in person learning.
-He said despite the surge in COVID-19 infections said the "vast majority" of Massachusetts districts reopened after the holiday break.
+At a Monday briefing at Salem’s Saltonstall School, Baker acknowledged educators face challenges re-opening, but stressed the importance of maintaining in-person learning.
+He said despite the surge, the “vast majority” of Massachusetts districts reopened after the holiday break.

 “We said for quite a while that it was critically important for kids to be in school for a number of reasons,” Baker said.
 “Some of it has to do with educational development, but a lot of it has to do with social development, human development.”